 - After being revived at House of Life and Death, Armstrong said he respected Saitama's strength.

 - The Phantom Thieves hate him for being yet another authority figure who abuses the less powerful, but their hatred of him runs deeper than the usual Lawful Evil tyrant, as he bears a remarkable resemblance to the Shadow form of Masayoshi Shido, their most hated enemy.
 Ironically, Armstrong respects them more than he does Shido himself, because the Phantom Thieves put their lives on the line for what they believed in, while Shido just sat comfy in his office, making backroom deals and telling others to do his dirty work.
-It doesn't help that the irony also includes his nationalistic ideology running counter to Armstrong's extremely individualistic worldview (The Thieves at least agree he's not as mean as Shido, but just about as crazy).
+It doesn't help that the irony also includes his nationalistic ideology running counter to Armstrong's extremely individualistic worldview.
+Even the Thieves admit that his motives sound more like Akechi in regards to plunging society in a state of anarchy and proving he's better than others by taking them down with his own force (Armstrong also respecting how Akechi actually did all the heavy lifting himself).
+He may not be as rotten as Shido, but he is just about as crazy.
 He does give Shido props for attempting to die as himself before his change of heart finished, but there's still the problem with how he only thought he was in charge when it was God himself (Yaldabaoth, to be exact) who was pulling the strings.

 - On that note, he's already complained about how the people can be manipulated through the government and media, so he hates how Yaldabaoth's rigged game involves exactly that, let alone the fact of how the result was to stop them from thinking or acting for themselves and let him be in charge.
 The way he sees it, that Holy Grail thing apparently isn't a fan of him or what he thinks.